hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 The deployment to prod on master generally should be a manual action that can be triggered immediately.
 It doesn't have to wait for the dev and test deployment to succeed again first.
 A merged MR will anyway have had all necessary safety checks succeeding in the Pull Request already.
-This make it safe to deploy immediately to prod after merge in 99% of the cases.
+This make it safe to deploy immediately to production after merge in 99% of the cases.
 This also makes it so a hot-fix can be deployed to prod asap without waiting for some dev deployment first.